vb-consulting/Norm.net/Documentation/reference/extension-methods.md

     .Execute("update my_table set value = 1 where id = 1");
 ```

-- Disclamer: command preparation may vary on different provider implementation and in some cases it may be set as connection string parameter.
-For example, [prepare with PostgreSQL](https://www.npgsql.org/doc/prepare.html).
+- Disclaimer: command preparation may vary on different provider implementations, and in some cases, it may be set as a connection string parameter.
+For example, see [prepare with PostgreSQL](https://www.npgsql.org/doc/prepare.html).

 ### WithCancellationToken